stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 such as `scp`, `sftp`, or `rsync`.
 They will provide the best performance for data transfers from and to campus.

+!!! important "For large transfers, using DTNs is recommended"

     Most casual data transfers could be done through the login nodes, by pointing your transfer tool to `login.sherlock.stanford.edu`.
 But because of resource limits on the login nodes, larger transfer may not work as expected.

     For transferring large amounts of data, Sherlock features a specific [Data Transfer Node](#dtn), with dedicated bandwidth, as well as a managed [Globus endpoint](#globus), that can be used for scheduled, unattended data transfers.

 We also provide tools on Sherlock to transfer data to various [Cloud providers](#cloud-backups), such as AWS, Google Drive, Dropbox, Box, etc.